Dieterbe/dieterblog/content/post/graphite-statsd-gotchas.md

 schema.
-E.g. if your data is stored at 10s resolution, then at say 10:02:35 it will show data up until 10:02:30, but once the clock hits 10:02:40, it will also include that point, but it typically takes some time for your services to send data for that timestamp, and for it to be processed by graphite, so graphite will typically return a null here for that timestamp and depending on how you visualize (see for example the "null as null/zero" option in grafana) it may look like a drop in your graph, and cause panic.
+E.g. if your data is stored at 10s resolution, then at say 10:02:35 it will show data up until 10:02:30, but once the clock hits 10:02:40, it will also include that point (10:02:40), but it typically takes some time for your services to send data for that timestamp, and for it to be processed by graphite, so graphite will typically return a null here for that timestamp and depending on how you visualize (see for example the "null as null/zero" option in grafana) it may look like a drop in your graph, and cause panic.
-You can work around this with "null as null" in Grafana, transformNull() in graphite, or plotting until a few seconds ago instead of now.
+You can work around this with "null as null" in Grafana, transformNull() or keepLastValue in graphite
+, or plotting until a few seconds ago instead of now.
 See below for some other related issues.

+2) null handling in math functions.
-2) graphite functions don't exactly follow the rules of logic (by design) When you request something like `sumSeries(diskspace.server_*.bytes_free)` graphite returns the sum of all bytes_free's for all your servers, at each point in time.
+Graphite functions don't exactly follow the rules of logic (by design) When you request something like `sumSeries(diskspace.server_*.bytes_free)` graphite returns the sum of all bytes_free's for all your servers, at each point in time.